BA (Honours) Business Management with Global Industries

 - Introduction to Research (15 credits)

-During the second term you will be able to choose 30 credits from the indicative list below, so you can explore business and management broadly in your first year.
+During the second term you will be able to choose 30 credits from the indicative list of elective modules - please see here.

 Second year (level 5)